 In November 2014, ExpressJet entered into an amended and restated ExpressJet United ERJ Agreement, which reduced the term of the agreement from the year 2020 to 2017 and accelerated the removal of ERJ145 aircraft from the contract between the years 2015 and 2017.
 As of December 31, 2014, all of ExpressJet's ERJ145 aircraft were operated pursuant to the ExpressJet United ERJ Agreement.
 The reduced term of the ExpressJet United ERJ Agreement shortened our anticipated use of ERJ145 specific long-lived assets and resulted in an impairment review for such aircraft type specific assets, which included capitalized aircraft improvements, spare engines and other ERJ145 long-lived assets.
-The impairment analysis required us to use judgment to estimate the fair value of our ERJ145 long-lived assets.
-The amounts we ultimately realize from the disposal of our ERJ145 long-lived assets may vary from our December 31, 2014 fair value assessments.
+The impairment analysis required us to use judgment to estimate the fair value of our ERJ145 long-lived assets may vary from our December 31, 2014 fair value assessments.